CalmLakes/CalmLakes/README.md

 ## About Me
 ---
-* Love ASIC Design and Verification 🔲
+* Love ASIC/RTL Design and Verification 🔲
+* Passionate about computer architecture 📟
+* Interested in scripting/tinkering ⚙️
 * The perfect meal is a medium-rare steak (pull it out at 135 degrees), with a side of homemade mashed potatoes and roasted asparagus 🥩🥔🌿
-* Williams F1 is on the come up 🏎️
-* I like to read the bible, lift, and swim in my free time 📚🏋🏻‍♂️🏊🏻‍♂️

 <!---